The Legend of Zelda: Ganon

-Development
+Main series

 1986–1997: 2D origins

-The Legend of Zelda, the first game of the series, was first released in Japan on February 21, 1986, on the Famicom Disk System.
-A cartridge version for the Nintendo Entertainment System, using battery-backed memory, was released in the United States on August 22, 1987, and in Europe on November 27, 1987.
+The Legend of Zelda, the first game of the series, was first released in Japan in February 1986, on the Famicom Disk System.
+A cartridge version for the Nintendo Entertainment System, using battery-backed memory, was released in 1987 in the United States on August 22, and in Europe on November 27.
 The game features a "Second Quest", accessible either upon completing the game, or by registering one's name as "ZELDA" when starting a new quest.
 The "Second Quest" features different dungeons and item placement, and more difficult enemies.
-A modified version of the original Famicom game, BS Zelda no Densetsu, was released for the Super Famicom's satellite-based expansion, Satellaview, on August 6, 1995, in Japan.
-A second Satellaview game, BS Zelda no Densetsu MAP2 was released for the Satellaview on December 30 the same year.
-Both games featured rearranged dungeons, an altered overworld, and new voice-acted plot-lines.

-The second game, Zelda II: The Adventure of Link, was released for the Famicom Disk System in Japan on January 14, 1987, and for the Nintendo Entertainment System in Europe in November and North America in December 1988.
+The second game, Zelda II: The Adventure of Link, was released for the Famicom Disk System in Japan in January 1987, and for the Nintendo Entertainment System in Europe in September 1988 and North America in December 1988.
 The game exchanged the top-down perspective for side-scrolling (though the top-down point of view was retained for overworld areas), and introduced RPG elements (such as experience points) not used previously or thereafter in the series.
-The Legend of Zelda and Zelda II were released in gold-colored cartridges instead of the console's regular grey cartridges.
-Both were re-released in the final years of the Nintendo Entertainment System with grey cartridges.

-Four years later, A Link to the Past returned to the top-down view (under a 3/4 perspective), and added the concept of an alternate dimension, the Dark World.
-The game was released for the Super NES on November 21, 1991.
-A downloadable version of A Link to the Past and an exclusive modified version called BS Zelda no Densetsu Inishie no Sekiban were released on the Satellaview in Japan on March 2 and 30, 1997, respectively.
+A Link to the Past returned to the top-down view and added the concept of an alternate dimension, the Dark World.
+The game was released for the Super NES in November 1991.
 A Link to the Past was re-released for the Game Boy Advance in 2002.
-The SNES version was later re-released on the Wii Virtual Console on January 22, 2007, on the Wii U Virtual Console, and on Nintendo Switch Online.
+The SNES version was later re-released on the Wii Virtual Console in January 2007, on the Wii U Virtual Console, and on Nintendo Classics.